-2 Policy 1.8 Supervision of children on outings and visits Appendix 1: Medication Record

-Full name of child:

-Date of birth:

-Who prescribed the medicine (eg. name of doctor):

-Name of medication and strength:

-Expiry date:

-Dosage:

-Method of administration:

-Time(s) at which medication is to be administered:

-Circumstances in which medication is to be administered (if for emergency use):

-How medication is to be stored:

-Note(s) of any possible side effects:

-I confirm that the medication, dosage and timings indicated above are correct, and authorise St Joseph's Out of School Club to administer them.
+Appendix 1: Medication Record Full name of child: Date of birth: Who prescribed the medicine (eg. name of doctor): Name of medication and strength: Expiry date: Dosage: Method of administration: Time(s) at which medication is to be administered: Circumstances in which medication is to be administered (if for emergency use): How medication is to be stored: Note(s) of any possible side effects: I confirm that the medication, dosage and timings indicated above are correct, and authorise St Joseph's Pre-school to administer them.

-Parent's signature: Date:

 Parent's name (please print):